 - Stopping policies: This may need more help upfront.

-Navigating between preventing and stopping actions can be tricky.
-Understanding the slight differences helps in everyday decisions.
-Preventing involves taking early steps to make sure something doesn’t happen.
+It can be hard to balance prevention with stopping actions.
+Noticing small differences can aid in your daily choices.
+Preventing means acting early to stop something from happening.
 Stopping is halting an action already in progress.
 Effective use of both can lead to better results and control.

 Decision-making Strategies